The supersingular locus of the Shimura variety of $\mathrm{GU}(2,n-2)$: Introduction

-This is a stratification of a Deligne--Lusztig variety with respect to relative positions of parabolic subgroups and their twists by the third power of the Frobenius action.
-Such an intersection did not appear in the preceding researches in fully Hodge--Newton decomposable cases.
-Our study does not cover all the intersections in general because of some technical difficulty, but it does cover all the cases if $n \leq 6$.
+\end{prop} The perfect closed subscheme of $(\bP^{n-1})^{\mathrm{pf}}$ in Proposition \ref{prop:int12i} is the perfection of a stratification of a Deligne--Lusztig variety with respect to relative positions of parabolic subgroups and their twists by the third power of the Frobenius action.
+Such an intersection did not appear in the preceding research in fully Hodge--Newton decomposable cases.
+Our study does not cover all the intersections in general because of some technical difficulty which involves the study of vanishing of a ring with explicit generators and relations, but it does cover all the cases if $n \leq 6$.